Philly Lutaaya: Awards

 Later in 2007, various Ugandan artists came together to re-record some of Lutaya's greatest hits.
 Bebe Cool sang "Born in Africa", Juliana Kanyomozi re-did "Diana".
 Iryn Namubiru and Nubian Li of Fire Base Crew both re-did "Empisazo".

 Legacy

-After his death at age 38, the Philly Lutaaya Initiative Association was created by a group infected and affected peers at that time to help educate people about the dangers of HIV/AIDS.
+After his death at age 38, the Philly Lutaaya Initiative Association was created by a group of infected and affected peers at that time to help educate people about the dangers of HIV/AIDS.
 With assistance from UNICEF, the initiative sponsors lectures in schools and communities across Uganda highlighting personal testimonials of hundreds of people infected with HIV.
 In Uganda, 17 October is the Philly Bongoley Lutaaya Day observed by the Uganda Aids Commission.
 2014 daughter Tezra Lutaaya started a community-based organisation to keep her father's legacy alive.
 The organisation will help boost the socio-economic lives of AIDS orphans and widows through a Philly Lutaaya Vocational Centre in Kanoni, Gomba.
 This is the birthplace of Philly Lutaaya.

 A biopic about Philly's life is in development by filmmaker Usama Mukwaya.